1 Thessalonians 4:1-8

-1 Thessalonians 4:1-8"For this is the will of God, your sanctification: that you should abstain from sexual immorality” (1 Thessalonians 4:3 New King James Version).
+“For this is the will of God, your sanctification: that you should abstain from sexual immorality” (1 Thessalonians 4:3 NKJV).

 There are not many things from which the Bible tells us to abstain.
-The word itself is used only 7 times in the New Testament—3 times in the book of Acts referring to temporary restrictions, once in 1 Timothy referring to false doctrine, and once in 1 Peter.
+The word itself is used only 7 times in the New Testament—3 times in the book of Acts, once in 1 Timothy, and once in 1 Peter.
 The other two times are found in 1 Thessalonians.

-Therefore, whenever we find a command to abstain in the Bible, we ought to take it seriously.
+Whenever we find a command to abstain in the Bible, we ought to take it seriously.
 We have come to one such command in our text.
-It is so simple and clear that there need be no debate about it.
+It is so simple and clear that can be no debate about it.
 God commands believers to abstain from sexual immorality.
 Period.
 End of story.
-We may debate the proper application but the command itself is crystal-clear.
+We may debate the proper application, but the command itself is crystal-clear.

 As one ponders these words, several things strike the mind: First, this is so obvious that we wonder why Paul mentions it.
-Second, this is not a doctrine which is popular.
-Indeed, you will hear many more sermons on the love of God than on the dangers of sexual immorality.
+Second, this is not a popular doctrine.
+You will hear many more sermons on the love of God than on the dangers of sexual immorality.
 Such sermons are not easy to preach nor are they easy to hear.

-That leads me to this suggestion.
-Our greatest danger this morning may simply be that we do not take these words seriously.
+Our greatest danger may simply be that we do not take these words seriously.
 Either we think we’ve heard all this before, or we’d rather not hear it at all, or perhaps we think these words are meant for someone else.

 Facing the Facts

-Fact—Homosexuality is now seen as an acceptable alternative lifestyle.
+Fact—Homosexuality is now seen as an acceptable lifestyle.

 Fact—Most mainline denominations now have openly gay clergy.

-Fact—We routinely see things on television that would have shocked up 25 years ago.
+Fact—We routinely see things on television that would have shocked us 25 years ago.

 What has happened to America?
 When did we lose our collective sense of modesty?
 Somewhere in the last generation morality died, public opinion eroded, and the law therefore no longer interferes.

 This means there can be no “moderate immorality” and no “social adultery” and no “victimless pornography.”
 We are not to dabble in sexual sin in any of its various forms.
-To the contrary, we are to have nothing to do with it.
+We are to have nothing to do with it.

 Please note that Paul doesn’t spell out every detail of sexual immorality.
 He doesn’t have to because the particular expressions of sin will change depending on time and place and cultural factors.
 The command stands, the application changes.

 In a world of impurity Christians are to be different.
 That’s what the word “sanctification” means.
 A sanctified person is a Christian whose life is “distinctively different” because it is set apart for God.
-Franky Schaeffer (son of Francis Schaeffer) put it this way: “In American today the most radical thing a person can do is to be the husband of one wife or the wife of one husband.”
+One writer put it this way: “In America today the most radical thing a person can do is to be the husband of one wife or the wife of one husband.”

-Verses 4-6 flesh out that command in more detail.
-He gives them two instructions—one positive and one negative.
+Verses 4-6 give us two commands—one positive and one negative.
 We must take each one to heart if we are going to be clean in a very dirty world.

-A God-empowered man controls his own body.
-When God is not in control, the body controls the man.
+A God-empowered man controls his own body, and a God-empowered woman controls her own body.
+When God is not in control, the body controls the man or the woman.

 Deep in the Pit

-Notice carefully the reason he gives.
+Note carefully the reason he gives.
 The heathen “do not know God.”
 That’s the cause of all the pain, misery, sin and debauchery in the world today.
-Men do not know God and therefore indulge their worst fantasies.
+Men and women do not know God and therefore indulge their worst impulses.

-When men turn away from God, anything is possible.
-No one knows how deep men can go when they do not know God.
+When people turn away from God, anything is possible.
+No one knows how deep we can go when we do not know God.
 There is no limit, no end.
-There are depths of shame and pollution, cesspools of life, that men live in for years because they do not know God.
-Because their is no check on their desires, they commit unspeakable sin.
+There are depths of shame and pollution, cesspools of life, that people live in for years because they do not know God.
+Because there is no check on their desires, they commit unspeakable sin.